Is a Swan a Mammal?

 Do swans have feathers?

-Is a swan and a goose from the same family?
+Are a swan and a goose from the same family?

 Leave a Comment